 Remember, one negative sign meant we reflected a number into the mirror once.

 Two negative signs means we reflect the negative number back again, so now we're back to the right:

 And we could reflect again to get the following:

-You didn't pull anything doing those exercises, did you?
+You didn't pull anything doing that exercise, did you?
 We warned you to stretch first...